hernandoit/js-cheatsheet/README.md

 3. `anonymous function` - a function that does not have a name (that is not stored in a variable)
 4. `named function` - a function that has a name (that is stored in a variable)
 5. `implicit return` - return the only expression without explicitly writing the word "return" (An implied return)
+6. `Globally scoped` variables aren't declared inside of any code block, and are available anywhere in the program.
+7. `Locally scoped` variables are only available inside of the code block they're declared within.
+A let i = 0 declaration inside of a for loop is a classic example– you won't be able to access that particular i variable outside of the for loop.

 ## `this`